 Do remember, unless you’re tent camping along the way, you’re still basically sleeping in a car.

-In winter months, it can be difficult to stay warm within the walls of a vehicle.
+In winter months, you may find it difficult to stay warm within the walls of a vehicle.

-When you are looking to rent a caravan, make sure to consider the vehicle’s air-conditioning and insulation for a more comfortable experience, or perhaps invest in a solar powered space heater or battery-powered fan to bring along.
+When you are looking to rent a caravan, make sure to consider the vehicle’s air-conditioning and insulation for a more comfortable experience.
+Perhaps invest in a solar powered space heater or battery-powered fan to bring along.

 And while VW campervans are typically easy to fix, repairs aren’t exactly something you want to deal with on your trip.